Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/hasupdownbars/_index.md

 ---
 title: hasUpDownBars
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/hasupdownbars/
+url: /php-java/aspose.slides/chartseries/hasupdownbars/
 ---

-## hasUpDownBars()  function
+## hasUpDownBars()  method

  Determines whether Line- or Stock-chart has a up/down bars.
  This is the property not only of this series but of all series of parent series